 He was born on Long Island; died in Philadelphia.

 She was the granddaughter of George Beale and Emily Truxton, his wife.
-Her father-in-law was Zebulon Baird Vance, Confederate military officer in the Civil War, the 37th and 43rd governor of North Carolina, congressman, and U.S. senator.
+Her father-in-law was Zebulon Baird Vance, a Confederate military officer in the Civil War, the 37th and 43rd governor of North Carolina, congressman, and U.S. senator.